nre-learning/nrelabs-curriculum/lessons/config-backup-automated/stage1/guide.md

 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

-Do a listing of the directory to see the **vqfx1-backup.txt** file with the current date and timestamp.
+Lets do a directory listing looking for the backup files.
 <pre>
 ls -l
 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

-If you would like to see the configuration backed up you can use the `cat` command to view the backed up configuration file.
+View one of the backed up configuration files using the `cat` command.
 <pre>
 cat vqfx1-backup.txt
 </pre>